Roman Fast Food

-2. Meals were purchased from a street vendor, taken upstairs and reheated before consumption.
+2. Cooked meals were purchased from a street vendor, taken upstairs and reheated before consumption.

 3. Meals were purchased from a thermopolium and eaten either on the move or at the street side food outlet.

-"Fast food" restaurants became popular because they were plentiful.
-Thermopolia offered a panoply of affordable choices for Rome's and Pompeii's residents, many of whom made enough money as artisans, shopkeepers, and weavers to support these places.
-Besides, grabbing food to go, either in a house or on the street, seems to match the energy and flexibility of the Italian mindset.
+'Fast food' restaurants became popular because they were plentiful.
+Thermopolia offered a panoply of affordable choices for the residents of Rome, Pompeii and other Roman towns and cities.
+Clearly, many of these residents must have made enough money as artisans, shopkeepers, and weavers to support the vast quantity of food outlets available.
+Besides, grabbing a meal to go, either to be eaten in a house or on the street, seems to match the energy and flexibility of the Italian mindset.
 The vibrant street and bar scenes today, together with the multi-purpose design of Italian homes, with bedsteads stacked in a corner or kitchenettes in surprising places, reflect the wonderful, slightly chaotic, qualities of early Roman life.